CprimeLearningLabs/terraform-azure-intro/labs/lab-4.2-Variables/lab4.2-variables.md

 Create a file called terraform.tfvars

 Set the values for the variables in that file.
 Keep the region the same as before to avoid recreating the entire infrastructure.
 Also, keeping the password the same as before will avoid re-creating the virtual machine.
 (If you forgot the VM password, you can look in the solution folder of a previous lab.)
-Change the database storage amount to a new value.
+The database storage value must be a multiple of 1024 and greater than 5120.

 ```
 region = "westus2"